ezratoga/dexa-hr-app/README.md

 npm start
 ```

-The frontend application will be running on http://localhost:3000
+The frontend application will be running on http://localhost:5173 for `employee-absence` and http://localhost:5174 for `monitoring-employee`

 ## API Usage